DrDavidL/deid-ollama/README.md

 2. For each batch, it processes the specified columns row by row
 3. Each text is sent to the Ollama API with a prompt to identify and replace PHI
 4. The LLM replaces PHI with category labels (e.g., `[PERSON]`, `[DATE]`)
+5. By default, each text undergoes two passes through the LLM to catch any PHI missed in the first pass
-5. Processed batches are saved as new CSV files
+6. Processed batches are saved as new CSV files

 ## PHI Categories Replaced